-POR/FST/MUS 204.
+POR/BWS/LAS/FST/MUS 204.
 Brazilian Culture Through Music and Film.
 (3) Through music, lyrics and rhythms this course raises questions about history, national identity, social, religious, and ethnic diversity in Brazil.

 POR/BWS/ENG/WGS/FST 383.
 Brazilian Women through Literature and Film.
-(3) Addresses questions about gender, race, class and stereotype of women's bodies in 20thcentury Brazil.
+(3) Addresses questions about gender, race, class and stereotype of women's bodies in 20th-century Brazil.

 PSY 111.
 Introduction to Psychology.
 (3) Introduction to content, methods, issues, and theories of psychology.
 Credit not granted to students who have earned credit in EDP 101.
-Corequisite: PSY 112.
+Corequisite: PSY 112 or PSY 112M.

 PSY 325.
 Psychology of Prejudice and Minority Experience.
 (3) Consideration of psychological factors underlying prejudice toward racial, ethnic, and other minorities.
 Impact of prejudice and discrimination on members of minority groups.
 Prerequisite: PSY 221 and PSY 294.

 REL 101.
-American Religious Encounters.
+Introduction to the Study of Religion.
 (3) Introduction to the study of religion as a phenomenon of human culture.
 Various examples of religion are observed and compared in relationship to a thematic and methodological framework.

 REL/BIO 128.
 Religion, Science and Origins.
-(3) A teamtaught, interdisciplinary introduction to the science behind the theory of evolution and to religious responses to that theory, including contemporary controversies around creation science and intelligent design.
+(3) A team-taught, interdisciplinary introduction to the science behind the theory of evolution and to religious responses to that theory, including contemporary controversies around creation science and intelligent design.
 Multiple disciplinary perspectives are brought to bear, drawn from fields in both the natural sciences (such as biology) and the humanities (such as philosophy of science, sociology of knowledge, science studies, intellectual and cultural history, and comparative religion).